jwp/git-select/README.md

 Remapping paths could be supported using `./` and `/` as signals.
 Where a path argument starting with either `./` or `/` indicates that the previous repository path should be renamed when the copy is performed.

+Identifying this tool under the `git-` namespace primarily fits categorically.
+Most git tools work within the realm of a repository.
+This tool is managing repositories.
+Generalizing it to work with archives or VFS's may be more reasonable.